achtzig20/puris/docs/user/User_Guide.md

 _DISCLAIMER: This feature has not yet been finished.
 Currently, users neither can't react to notifications nor can close notifications._

 A user may use the page to send notifications to partners or read received notifications.
-One may choose the direction:

-- `OUTGOING` for messages sent to a partner
+- `OPEN` for grouped messages that have at least one message open
-- `INCOMING` for messages received from a partner
+- `RESOLVED` for grouped messages that have all been resolved

+The notifications are grouped by their `disruptionId` into collapsible sections which expand to show the tables.
+They share the same Leading Root Cause and Effect.
+The table displays `Outgoing` if the message was sent to a partner and `Incoming` if it was received from a partner.
+If the notification has been resolved, the text column inside of the table will additionally display the Resolution Message inside of the Text column.

 ![Overview of the notification view](img/notification_view.png)